ujwalrao/quizdb2/README.md

 ];
 ```

+### Features:

+App allows to jumble questions as well as options.
+While creating a quiz, the quiz setter can can choose between the following options:
+1) Jumble only options
+2) jumble only questions
+3) jumble both questions and options

+If none of the above three options are choosen, the app by default will not jumble either questions or options.

 **NOTE:** Yii won't create the database for you, this has to be done manually before you can access it.

 Also check and edit the other files in the `config/` directory to customize your application.